-Everest Base Camp route is the well known destination to every mountain trekking enthusiast and considered one of the most adventurous and epic trails in the world.
-Nepal offers several amazing trekking destinations, and Everest is one of those people who would rather put in on their bucket list first.
+Everest Base Camp route is a well-known destination to every mountain trekking enthusiast and considered one of the most adventurous and epic trails in the world.
+Nepal offers several amazing trekking destinations, and Everest is one of those people who would rather put it on their bucket list first.
 Every year hundreds of thousand trekking adventurous from the world make their journey to Mount Everest’s base camp.
-I have below descried the 5 great Tips before heading to Mount Everest Base Camp in Nepal.
+We have below described the 5 great Tips before heading to Mount Everest Base Camp in Nepal.

 The flight time to Lukla is about 35 minutes and the flight starts early in the morning.
 It is always suggested to look for an early one as flights can be delayed or canceled due to the unpredictable weather or moving clouds.
 Be prepared yourself for long and tiresome waiting at the airport and sometimes it goes for a whole day.
 Get some snacks and water as buying inside the terminal is pretty expensive.
 The flight to Lukla is always fascinating and you can enjoy witnessing several Himalayan Peaks during the entire flight.
 Always fly to Lukla right after the day you arrive in Kathmandu instead of using time for day tours or sightseeing in the first few days; you can do this after the trip as well, allow some days in Kathmandu after the trekking to Everest base camp.